Luminous flux (lumens)

 02

-Determine the lumens needed based on the function of the room (e.g. living room, office, workshop).
+Determine the necessary lumens based on the function of the room (e.g., living room, office, workshop).

 03